attilaberencsi/authgroups/README.md

 `THIS TOOL IS UNDER DEVELOPMENT, DO NOT USE FOR PRODUCTION USAGE ALREADY.`

-Provides quick access to authorization groups and their usage.
+Provides quick access to authorization groups and their usage and management.

 Features
 - lists Authorization Groups